linebender/druid/README.md

 Druid is an experimental Rust-native UI toolkit.
 Its main goal is to offer a polished user experience.
-There are many factors to this goal, including performance, a rich palette of interactions (thus a widget library to support them), and playing well with the native platform.
+There are many factors to this goal, including performance, a rich palette of interactions (hence a widget library to support them), and playing well with the native platform.
 See the [goals section](#Goals) for more details.